DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Method

-\textbf{Abrupt Border Handling} Direct warping of the right view can result in blank regions along the right border.
+\paragraph{Abrupt Border Handling.} Direct warping of the right view can result in blank regions along the right border.
 These blank areas may create irrelevant or distracting content in the border regions during the iterative process.
-A border mask, $ {M}_{\text{border}} $, is created by a heuristic function to select the border areas.
-We then inpaint the border with the corresponding regions in the left view latents, $ {L}_l $.
-The resulting border refined latent $ {L}_{r,\text{refined}} $ is defined as:
+In order to maximally preserve the widest possible stereoscopic field of view, we introduce a border-cleaning function that selectively masks and fills these regions using information from the left view, ensuring visual coherence.
+A border mask, ${M}_{\text{border}}$, is created using a heuristic function to select the border areas.
+We then inpaint these areas with the corresponding regions in the left-view latents, denoted as ${L}_l$.
+The resulting border refined latent ${L}_{r,\text{refined}}$ is defined as:

-This operation replaces the blank columns in the right view with the content from the left view, ensuring that the border remains visually continuous and free from distracting artifacts.
-This border-cleaning step enhances the coherence of the generated stereo image, particularly in maintaining consistency at the edges of the views.
-We present a qualitative evaluation of this technique in~\cref{fig:bad_border}.
+This operation replaces the blank columns in the right view with the content from the left view, ensuring visual continuity and eliminating the reasonable but distracting artifacts of the stereo pair.
+A qualitative evaluation of this technique is presented in~\Cref{fig:bad_border}.